 Pittsfield’s Silvio O. Conte was one of those moderate Republicans for 32 years in the U.S. House of Representatives, and he surely never expected the day would come when there would not be one New England Republican in the House.
 This month’s election did not change that reality, however, and in January 19 Democrats will be sworn in for the 19 New England House positions.
 (Massachusetts lost one seat, reducing the total from 20.)
 The only two New England Republicans left in Washington are Senators Kelly Ayotte of New Hampshire and Susan Collins of Maine, who were not up for re-election.

 Maine had two popular Republican women in the Senate, but the moderate Olympia Snowe was fed up with Washington’s ugliness and didn’t run for re-election this year.
-She is succeeded by

 Primary elections tend to be dominated by extremists, and in Indiana voters dispatched Senator Richard Lugar, a veteran moderate and foreign policy expert, in favor of Richard Mourdock, a goofball who asserted pregnancy as a result of rape constituted God’s will.
 In Missouri, Republican voters chose Todd Akin, another tea party radical with unique theories about rape, to run for Senate.
 Both Indiana and Missouri backed Mitt Rom ney, but voters split their tickets to re-elect Democrat Claire Mc Caskill in Missouri and elect Democrat Joe Donnelly in Indiana.
 Moderate Republi cans could have kept one seat and potentially won another.